shivakanthsujit/rpi-spotify-matrix-display/README.md

 ## Spotify Pre-Setup
 1. Go to https://developer.spotify.com/dashboard
 2. Create an account and/or login
-3. Select "Create an app" (name/description does not matter)
+3. Select "Create app" (name/description does not matter)
+4. Add http://localhost:8080/callback under Redirect URIs
+5. Save, then tap "Settings" in the upper right
-4. Copy the generated Client ID and Secret ID for later
+6. Copy the generated Client ID and Secret ID for later
-5. Lastly, tap "Edit settings" and add http://localhost:8080/callback under Redirect URIs

 ## Pi Setup